ReScience/ReScience-submission/article/Poisot-2017.md

 authors.
 For some non-stochastic situations, it is possible to calculate expected values by hand.
 The original manuscript does provide some of these values, and they were used to test this implementation.
-All default parameter values are given in @tbl:prm.
+All default parameter values are given in Table @tbl:prm.
 In all figures, circles represent the generalist, upper and lower triangles represent the specialists of habitats 1 and 2 (respectively), and a diamond is used when both specialists have the same behaviour.

 Figure 2A and 2B in the original manuscript provide a good diagnostic value, as